The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: Introduction

-If $E$ is indecomposable, a Yang-Mills connection $A$ must be Hermitian-Einstein, meaning that $\Lambda F_A=\lambda I$ for a topological constant $\lambda$, and we know such a connection can exists if and only if $E$ is stable in the sense of Mumford-Takemoto.
-This famous existence theorem for Hermitian-Einstein connections was first proven for curves by Narasimhan and Seshadri $\cite{NS}$, then by Donaldson for algebraic surfaces $\cite{Don1}$, and in arbitrary dimension by Uhlenbeck and Yau $\cite{UY}$.
-And while Uhlenbeck and Yau proved this Theorem using the method of continuity, Donaldson utilized the parabolic approach of the Yang-Mills flow, showing the flow converges to a smooth limit if $E$ is stable.
-His approach is interesting in that it establishes a relationship between convergence of a parabolic PDE and the algebraic-geometric condition of stability, and this approach has been extended to many other cases, most notably to all smooth algebraic varieties by Donaldson $\cite{Don2}$, to Higgs bundles by Simpson $\cite{Simp}$, to reflexive sheaves by Bando-Siu $\cite{BaS}$, as well as an exposition by Siu in $\cite {Siu}$ .
+If $E$ is indecomposable, a Yang-Mills connection $A$ must be Hermitian-Einstein, meaning that $i\Lambda F_A=\lambda I$ for a topological constant $\lambda$, and it is known such a connection can exists if and only if $E$ is stable in the sense of Mumford-Takemoto.
+This famous existence theorem for Hermitian-Einstein connections was first proven for curves by Narasimhan and Seshadri $\cite{NS}$, then later reproved by Donaldson in \cite{Don0} following an analytic approach.
+Donaldson proved the existence of Hermitian-Einstein connections on algebraic surfaces in $\cite{Don1}$, and the result was proven for arbitrary compact K\"ahler manifolds in the celebrated paper of Uhlenbeck and Yau $\cite{UY}$.
+While Uhlenbeck and Yau proved their theorem using the method of continuity, Donaldson utilized the parabolic approach of the Yang-Mills flow, showing the flow converges to a smooth limit if $E$ is stable.
+His approach is interesting in that it establishes a relationship between convergence of a parabolic PDE and the algebraic-geometric condition of stability.
+Utilizing many of the important estimates from $\cite{Don1}$ and $\cite{UY}$, the parabolic approach has been extended to many other cases, most notably to all smooth algebraic varieties by Donaldson $\cite{Don2}$, to Higgs bundles by Simpson $\cite{Simp}$, to reflexive sheaves by Bando-Siu $\cite{BaS}$, as well as an exposition by Siu in $\cite {Siu}$.